Pelvic floor therapy has been shown as both clinically and cost-effective.

 Lindsey: People often become very withdrawn from participating in their ADLs and IADLs when incontinence or pelvic pain becomes a struggle for them.

-It is so rewarding to be able to empower them to take control over the very basic function of bowel and bladder management.
+It is so rewarding to empower them to take control over the very basic function of bowel and bladder management.

 Where do you hope to see OT and pelvic health in 10 years?

-I also hope to see more people referring to pelvic health specialists as pelvic rehab professionals instead of being so discipline specific.
-We aren’t specific when we refer to lymphedema therapy or even hand therapy, so I’d like to see that change happen in pelvic health as well, which will result in more people getting the care they deserve.
+I also hope to see more people referring to pelvic health specialists as pelvic rehab professionals instead of being so discipline-specific.
+We aren’t specific when we refer to lymphedema therapy or even hand therapy, so I’d like to see that change happen in pelvic health as well.
+This will result in more people getting the care they deserve.

 You mentioned your online course.
 Where can we find out more about it?